markjlyon/pointeddicelessrpg/rules.md

 # Lifeform

+All Lifeforms have base HP of 4.

-Choose your life form name (such as Human) then choose any four of the below Lifeform traits:
+Choose your life form name (such as Human) then choose any four, even duplicates, from the below list of Lifeform traits:

+- +1 to a single Attribute
+- +2 to a single Aspect
+- +2 HP
+- Enhanced sense (night vision, radio hearing, scent tracking, etc.)
 -

 # Aspects